NVIDIA/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 - Knowledge Distillation support
 - Pre-training with native AMP, native DDP, and TorchScript with NVFuser backend
 - Pre-training using [Language Datasets and Data Loaders (LDDL)](../../../Tools/lddl)
+- Binned pretraining for phase2 with LDDL using a bin size of 64

 July 2020
 -  Updated accuracy and performance tables to include A100 results